Road Speed Solutions Company Blog

 Is A Battery Ruined If It Gets Wet?

-Car batteries would work fine as long as it is wet from the outside.
+Car batteries would work fine as long as they are wet from the outside.
 Even if you have a vented car battery, your battery won’t get damaged in the rain as they have a rubber membrane.

 Can A Lead Acid Battery Get Wet?

 Mild rain or moisture will not affect the lead acid battery as long as you don’t practically dip it into water.
-Alternatively, always buy the sealed car battery as it won’t let any liquid get inside and likewise will prevent rainwater from getting in.
+Alternatively, always buy a sealed car battery, as it won’t let any liquid get inside and will prevent rainwater from getting in.

 What Happens If Car Battery Sits In Water?

-Car battery sitting in water for a long time results in a shorter lifespan and less efficiency.
-Eventually, with time such a battery will rust, and you will be stuck with a dead battery.
+A car battery sitting in water for a long time results in a shorter lifespan and less efficiency.
+Eventually, such a battery will rust, and you will be stuck with a dead battery.

 Agustin is part of the team at Road Speed Solutions, a reliable and efficient roadside assistance business with over a decade of experience in New Jersey.